rgilks/acto/README.md

 acto implements strategies to manage AI API costs:

 - **Rate Limiting**:
-  - Uses a fixed-window counter based on IP address, stored in the `rate_limits` SQLite table.
+  - Uses a per-user sliding window counter stored in the `rate_limits_user` SQLite table.
-  - Default limit: **100 requests per hour** per IP to the adventure generation action (`app/actions/adventure.ts`). _(Verify exact limits and implementation details)_
-  - Applies to all users (anonymous and logged-in).
+  - Applies separate limits for different Google AI API types (text generation, image generation, TTS).
+  - Requires users to be logged in (via NextAuth) to make rate-limited API calls.
+  - Default limits are defined in `lib/rateLimitSqlite.ts` (e.g., 10 text requests/min, 5 image requests/hour).
+  - Adjust limits directly in `lib/rateLimitSqlite.ts` or consider moving them to environment variables for easier configuration.
-  - Exceeding the limit logs a warning to Sentry (if configured).
+  - Exceeding the limit returns an error to the user and logs details to the console and Sentry (if configured).
-  - Adjust limits in relevant action files if needed.
 - **Database Caching**: _(Review if applicable)_
   - Previous implementation cached language exercises.
 It's unclear if game states or AI responses are currently cached.
 Caching might be less applicable to a dynamic adventure but could be implemented for specific scenarios.